TwoDukes/stable-diffusion-webui-stable-horde/README.md

     - **Dark Victorian Diffusion** (v2.0): finetuned on dark, moody, victorian imagery
     - **Darkest Diffusion** (v1.0): A free and open source Stable Diffusion model created by AI-Characters, trained on the artstyle of the game 'Darkest Dungeon'
     - **Dawgsmix** (v1): anime and realistic anatomy focused merged of anything , trinart , f222 , sd1.5
+    - **DnD Item** (v1.0): This is a model (dnditem) for creating magic items, for the game Dungeons and Dragons!
+It was trained to be very similar to the official results that are available here: https://www.dndbeyond.com/magic-items
     - **Double Exposure Diffusion** (v2.0): The Double Exposure Diffusion model, trained specifically on images of people and a few animals
     - **Dreamlike Diffusion** (v1.0): Dreamlike Diffusion 1.0 is SD 1.5 fine tuned on high quality art, made by dreamlike.art
     - **Dreamlike Photoreal** (v1.0): Dreamlike Photoreal 1.0 is a photorealistic Stable Diffusion 1.5 model fine tuned on high quality photos, made by dreamlike.art.